Mac Won't Connect to Wi-Fi? Here're 10 Fixes

 .Update macOS

-Bugs in macOS can cause Wi-Fi issues.
-If you've tried several troubleshooting methods without success, you can check for any available software updates in your Settings.
-If an update is available, follow the instructions to update your Mac.
-Keep in mind that unexpected errors may occur during the update process, so we strongly recommend that you back up your Mac before proceeding with the update.
+macOS bugs can lead to Wi-Fi problems.
+If basic troubleshooting fails, look for available software updates in Settings.
+If an update exists, follow the instructions to update.
+Remember, unexpected errors may arise during updates, so back up your Mac before proceeding.

 Conclusion